KalicoCrew/kalico/docs/Probe_Calibrate.md

 SAVE_CONFIG
 ```

-Note that if a change is made to the printer's motion system, hotend
+!!! important
-position, or probe location then it will invalidate the results of
+    If a change is made to the printer's motion system, hotend position, or
-PROBE_CALIBRATE.
+    probe location then it will invalidate the results of PROBE_CALIBRATE.

 If the probe has an X or Y offset and the bed tilt is changed (eg, by
 adjusting bed screws, running DELTA_CALIBRATE, running Z_TILT_ADJUST,